SwanHubX/charts/README.md

 SwanLab Official Open Source Helm Repository.
 [Helm](https://helm.sh/) is required to use and operate these charts.
-You can add the Traefik Helm Repository like below:
+You can add the SwamLab Helm Repository like below:

 ```bash
 helm repo add swanlab https://helm.swanlab.cn